omniroot/shikilove/README.md

 # Shikimori
+Shikilove - is a convenient tool for tracking anime, based on the Shikimori platform.

+## Features:
+- Ease of Use: A simple and intuitive interface for quickly adding anime to your list.
+- Modern Interface: An aesthetically pleasing and modern design that makes using the site enjoyable.
+- Extensive Database: Access to a vast database of anime with information on genres, reviews, and ratings.
+- Full Integration with Shikimori: All data is stored on Shikimori's servers.
+- Privacy and zen: no analytics, advertising or other distractions

+## Project lifecycle
+- [ ] Planning - design, functionality

+- [ ] Development
+  - [ ] Alpha - Working application implementing 80% of the functionality ( + closed testing)
+  - [ ] Beta - 100% of the functionality, preparing for release, collecting feedback, improving UX ( + open testing )
+  - [ ] Optimization - This is a big stage of project development, as big as the problem with the performance of web applications.
+The most difficult stage on which I will spend much more time than others ( + refactoring)
+  - [ ] Release - Stable version, everything planned has been implemented and works fine, I hope...

+- [ ] Documentation (handbook) - A big chapter in my becoming a programmer.
+Understand what a developer needs for comfortable implementation in an open source project
+- [ ] Further support for the project - This is a pet project, but I will do my best to make it something bigger

 ## Todos

-- [ ] Rewrite util getPosterImage(link) to getPosterImage(images) like (original, preview, x48, x96) and select image depending on various factors (mobile phone, mobile Internet 3g, lite mode from settings)
+- [ ] ~~Rewrite util getPosterImage(link) to getPosterImage(images) like (original, preview, x48, x96) and select image depending on various factors (mobile phone, mobile Internet 3g, lite mode from settings)~~ ( at the moment this is not possible due to browser limitations )
-- [ ] Separate login from AnimeUserRates to AnimesList and replace on it in AnimePage

-## Roadmap
+## Current progress
 - [ ] Pages
   - [ ] AnimePage
   - [x] ProfilePage
   - [ ] SearchPage